rodrigols89/studies/README.md

 **NOTE:**
-Currently this project is being translated from Portuguese (Brazil) to English.
-But, you can see many codes, examples, tutorials in Portuguese (Brazil) on branch [master-pt-br](https://github.com/drigols/studies/tree/master-pt-br).
+Currently this project is being gradually translated from Portuguese (Brazil) to English.
+Most studies are currently in Portuguese (Brazil).

 # Studies - Theory and Practice